pal03377/master-thesis/thesis.typ

 // Note: Describe the architecture of your system by decomposing it into subsystems and the services provided by each subsystem.
 Use UML class diagrams including packages/components for each subsystem.
 // - There are 3 main subsystems: Artemis client, Artemis server, Athena
-// - Artemis client: UI, communication with Artemis server As a distinct subsystem, Athena analyzes exercises, student submissions, and historical feedback to generate targeted suggestions.
-It operates alongside two other primary subsystems: the Artemis Client, the user interface for tutors, and the Artemis server, which manages its logic and data.
+// - Artemis client: UI, communication with Artemis server As a distinct subsystem, _Athena_ analyzes exercises, student submissions, and historical feedback to generate targeted suggestions.
+It operates alongside two other primary subsystems: the _Artemis Client_, the user interface for tutors, and the _Artemis server_, which manages its logic and data.
+As an alternative interface to the Artemis Client, tutors can also use the _Themis Grading App_ to assess submissions.

-Communication between Athena and the Artemis components is facilitated through the respective APIs of Artemis and Athena, using a REST interface with JSON serialization.
+The communication between all components in @subsystemDecompositionOverview is facilitated through the respective APIs of the subsystems, using a REST interface with JSON serialization.

-// TODO: Diagram of a rough overview of all systems without much detail
+#figure(
+  image("figures/subsystem-decomposition-overview.svg", width: 100%),
+  caption: [Subsystem decomposition overview over the interaction between Athena, Artemis and the Themis Grading App], ) <subsystemDecompositionOverview>

+=== Athena
+We present an overview of the Athena system in @subsystemDecompositionAthena.
+//
+On the left, we see the available assessment modules.
+These modules are responsible for generating feedback suggestions for a given submission and they can be simply exchanged for any other module of the same type, because they use the same interface.
+The _CoFee Module_ and the _Text LLM Module_ both generate feedback suggestions for text exercises, while the _ThemisML Module_ and the _Programming LLM Module_ generate feedback suggestions for programming exercises.

+The CoFee module is described in more detail in the next section.
+The ThemisML module is based on the pre-existing ThemisML system#footnote[https://github.com/ls1intum/Themis-ML, last visited September 5th, 2023] and adapted to the Athena system.
+Both LLM modules were implemented by collaborator Felix Dietrich, who describes them in detail in his Master's Thesis that he will submit at the same time as this thesis.

+The _Assessment Module Manager_ is responsible for orchestrating the assessment modules and providing an API for external LMSs to interact with Athena.

+The _Playground_ also uses this API to interact with Athena.
+It is a web application that allows researchers to test the assessment modules and to see the feedback suggestions that they generate for a given submission.

+#figure(
+  image("figures/subsystem-decomposition-athena.svg", width: 100%),
+  caption: [Subsystem decomposition of Athena],
+) <subsystemDecompositionAthena>

+=== CoFee Module

+=== Artemis Server

+=== Artemis Client
 // TODO: Separate Diagrams and headings for Client (with detailed components), Server (with detailed AthenaService-s), Athena (with detailed module and Python package structure), CoFee (with adapter structure), (ThemisML maybe later)

-#figure(
-  image("figures/subsystem-decomposition-component-diagram.svg", width: 100%),
-  caption: [Subsystem Decomposition of the Artemis System], ) <subsystemDecomposition>

 == Hardware Software Mapping
 #rect(